Sean-Der/webrtc-uri/draft-seaduboi-webrtc-uri.md

 The WebRTC framework specifies protocol support for direct interactive rich communication using audio, video, and data between two peers.
 WebRTC was originally designed with the browser in mind.
 Usage of WebRTC has extended far beyond that.
+This WebRTC URI is designed for users outside of the browser.
+In the browser these behaviors could be achieved with ORTC interfaces.

 The flexibility of WebRTC's signaling plane has made adoption difficult for some use cases.
 The signaling plane also presents challenges around security, privacy and